actlab-genesys/GeneSys/README.md

 # Running tests on RTL Simulator:

 * Step 1.
-Clone this repo <br />
-* Step 2.
-Open verif/systolic_array/systolic_fpga_benchmark_config.vh and make sure that the path to lines  <br />
-        26 through 40 and 63 through 77 are accessible.
-You might need to add the absolute path depending on  <br />
-        the simulator setup.<br />
-* Step 3. (optional) To run ResNet50 GEMM, uncomment line 1.
-By default, it will run ResNet50 convolution layer.<br />
-* Step 4.
-Open RTL Simulator (preferably Xilinx Vivado) and load all the files from *src* and *verif* directories.<br />
-* Step 5.
-Run RTL Simulation with *systolic_fpga_tb.sv* testbench as the top module.
-Please ensure that the Xilinx Verification IPs are present in the heirarchy.
-This might require a Xilinx Vivado License. <br />
-* Step 6.
-Once the simulation is over, the TCL Command window in Vivado should display "TEST PASSED". <br />

-* Step 1.
 Clone this repo. <br />
 * Step 2.
 Open genesys_systolic/testbench/generic_tb_files/systolic_fpga_benchmark_config.vh and add an entry with  <br />
           the respective instruction, input and output files you might want to use.
 You may use the given  <br />